Arquisoft/viade_es2a/README.md

 More information about how this project has been setup is available [in the wiki](https://github.com/Arquisoft/viade_es2a/wiki).

-# Authors
+## Authors
 -  Marcos Álvarez Vidal
+-  Sergio Corral Cristo
+-  Jesus Perez Noriega